Last Updated: 2025-10-21 Tue 14:18

 File State Notes

-clock.h Provided Problem 1 header file
+batt.h Provided Problem 1 header file

-clock_main.c Provided Problem 1 main() function
+batt_main.c Provided Problem 1 main() function

-clock_sim.c Provided Problem 1 clockmeter simulator functions
+batt_sim.c Provided Problem 1 battery simulator functions

-test_clock_update.org Testing Problem 1 testing data file
+test_batt.org Testing Problem 1 testing data file

 puzzlebin Provided Problem 2 Executable for debugging